3D Printing

 Material efficiency refers to minimising waste and optimising the use of resources.
 Photopolymer 3D printing offers several advantages in terms of material efficiency in dentistry.
 The reason, among others, lies in the layer-by-layer printing method, which adds material only where it is needed.

 This UV additive manufacturing process is inherently more material-efficient compared to traditional manufacturing methods, where excess material is removed to create the final object.
 Further, with this innovative manufacturing method, there's no need to keep a large inventory of pre-made items, which reduces material stockpiling and waste.
+Additionally, 3D printing of polymer composites has become increasingly valuable in dentistry, enabling the production of patient-specific crowns, bridges, and prosthodontic models with exceptional precision and efficiency.

 Reduced labour costs